kuzudb/graphdb-demo/README.md

 - Java
 - Rust

-You can find the latest list of SDKs in the [docs](https://kuzudb.com/docusaurus/getting-started/).
+You can find the latest list of language clients in the [docs](https://docs.kuzudb.com/client-apis/).

 ## Setting up Kùzu

 Kùzu is an embedded database that runs in-process, so there's no server to set up.
-Simply install the client SDK for your language of choice and you're ready to go!
+Simply install the client library for your language of choice and you're ready to go!
 A couple of examples are shown below.

 ### Python